Issue 12, 2025

 Abstract

-The ability of cell-specific control of the function of antisense oligonucleotides (ASO) is highly desirable for precise gene therapy with minimizing adverse effect in normal cells.
-Here we report a novel class of chemically inducible ASO (iASOs) that achieve tumor cell-selective gene silencing through hydrogen peroxide (H₂O₂)-triggered activation.
-By post-synthetic incorporating phenylboronic acid (BO) caging groups at backbone positions, we developed iASOs that remain functionally inactive until H₂O₂-triggered removal of BO groups caused activation.
-Using EGFP as a reporter system, we demonstrate that the optimal BO-modified iASO exhibited slight gene silencing activity in normal cells but achieves >80% target mRNA knockdown in tumor cells.
-The BO-modified iASO was further applied to target endogenous Bcl2 gene, demonstrating its ability for controlled gene silencing and cell death.
-This work establishes a simple and effective platform for conditional gene regulation and the development of cell-specific ASO therapeutics.
+Cell-specific control of the function of antisense oligonucleotides (ASOs) is highly desirable for precise gene therapy while minimizing adverse effects in normal cells.
+Herein, we report a novel class of chemically inducible ASOs (iASOs) that achieve tumor-cell-selective gene silencing through hydrogen peroxide (H2O2)-triggered activation.
+Through post-synthetic incorporation of phenylboronic acid (BO) caging groups at the backbone positions, we developed iASOs that remain functionally inactive until the H2O2-triggered removal of the BO groups caused activation.
+Using EGFP as a reporter system, we demonstrated that the optimal BO-modified iASO exhibited slight gene silencing activity in normal cells but achieved >80% knockdown of the target mRNA in tumor cells.
+The BO-modified iASO was further applied to target the endogenous Bcl2 gene, demonstrating its ability for controlling gene silencing and inducing cell death.
+This study establishes a simple and effective platform for conditional gene regulation and the development of cell-specific ASO therapeutics.

 Supplementary files